pdpau/DL2025-SentimentAnalisys/README.md

 # Important considerations
-TODO: csv data file is too big for GitHub, find a solution...

 To execute GloVe need to download the GloVe txt files from https://nlp.stanford.edu/projects/glove/ We have used glove.6B.100d.txt and glove.6B.200d.txt